• Home

 I started by creating a 2" border on the edge of the mat.

-And then I got math-y.
 First, I decided how wide I wanted each line between the thumbnails to be.
 (How about a 1/2″?
 Sounds great.).
-I then considered about how many thumbnails I should try and fit across horizontally and vertically (4-5 across?
+Then, I considered about how many thumbnails I should try and fit across horizontally and vertically (4-5 across?
 8-10 up and down?).
+These measurements can obviously vary based on your project.

 Measure, mis-measure, try again to make even spaces in your homemade photo mat.